Sarah Josephine (Miner) Moore was born on May 11, 1875 in Wood County, OH, the daughter of Joseph and Mary Jane (Courtney) Miner.

 As a young girl, she moved frequently with her parents and siblings within Ohio.
 Their stops included Hardin County (1878), Logan County (1880) and Shelby County (1882) and they finally settled for good in Putnam County in 1887, when Josephine was age 12.
 She remained in Putnam County for the rest of her life.

 At the age of 17, on Aug.
-4, 1892, Josephine married 25-year-old Jesse Allen Moore (1867-1935), sometimes spelled "Jessie," the son of John and Mary Martha (Fannon) Moore.
-The ceremony took place in Paulding County, OH, by the hand of justice of the peace R.B.
+4, 1892, Josephine was united in the bonds of holy matrimony with 25-year-old Jesse Allen Moore (1867-1935), sometimes spelled "Jessie," the son of John and Mary Martha (Fannon) Moore.
+Their wedding ceremony took place in Paulding County, OH, by the hand of justice of the peace R.B.
 Lettrick.
 On the marriage license application, Jesse signed his name using the old English form of double "s" marks -- "Jeffe."

 The Moores were farmers for decades near in Monroe and Palmer Townships, Putnam County, OH.
 These communities are about eight miles west of Continental, Putnam County.
 They were members of the Missionary Church of Ottawa.

-The couple had eight known children -- Andrew "Allen" Moore, Lewis Tilford Moore, Orville S. Moore, Russell Henry Moore, Philomena "Minnie" Kleman, Harland Moore, Virgil Moore and an unidentified daughter.
+The couple became the parents of eight known children -- Andrew "Allen" Moore, Lewis Tilford Moore, Orville S. Moore, Russell Henry Moore, Philomena "Minnie" Kleman, Harland Moore, Virgil Moore and an unidentified daughter.

 Jesse was the informant for the official death certificate of his mother in law, Mary Jane (Courtney) Miner Vining, in 1918.
 At the time, their home was in Continental.